St Michael’s Catholic Primary School Curriculum Statement

 Basic Skills Teaching

 The development of basic skills will be applied across all areas of the curriculum.
-We believe in developing the basic skills or reading, writing and maths will allow the children to progress and succeed in other areas of the curriculum.
+We believe that developing the basic skills of reading, writing and maths will allow the children to progress and succeed in other areas of the curriculum.